douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 In conclusion, AI policy and regulation are complex and multifaceted, involving a wide range of stakeholders and addressing diverse issues from ethical concerns to economic impacts.
 The goal is to harness the benefits of AI while mitigating risks and ensuring equitable, safe, and responsible use.

-\"Educating for an Artificial Intelligence (AI) World\" encompasses a broad and multifaceted approach to education and training, aimed at preparing individuals for a world increasingly shaped by AI technologies.
+"Educating for an Artificial Intelligence (AI) World" encompasses a broad and multifaceted approach to education and training, aimed at preparing individuals for a world increasingly shaped by AI technologies.
 This concept involves several key areas:

 1. AI in Education and Training: